23 October 2023

 The nirvana for Hybrid Work is cost savings from reduced office space, managers who feel in control combined with a happy and productive workforce.
 While no process or software package is going to achieve all of these ambitions, CentralF gets you within touching distance of it.
 Read our CentralF review to find out how it does it.

 To many employers Hybrid Work seems a good compromise between their desire to get staff back into offices and the resistance of employees to lose the flexibility and freedom from commuting that they experienced during the COVID pandemic.
-Huge numbers of employees have become used to and thrived on remote work during the pandemic and the weight of evidence from a host of surveys is that people are more productive working remotely.
+Huge numbers of employees became used to and thrived on remote work during the pandemic and the weight of evidence from a host of surveys is that people are more productive working remotely.
 However, staff seem to want more social interaction than they get in fully remote work and employers and managers get a warm glow from actually seeing people working in an office.
 All sorts of insecurities about losing company culture and diminishing creativity recede a little when employers can bring staff back into offices.
 All of these factors are leading to Hybrid fast becoming the de facto approach to working practiced in most offices.

-However, the whole enterprise of hybrid work is full of issues :-
+However, hybrid work is full of issues :-

 - How much office space do you need both today and going forward?